pythonerzc/hello-world/README.md

 Hi,everyone:

-  I am a beginner in python
+  I am a beginner in python.